ppy/osu-wiki/wiki/Help_Center/en.md

 ### osu! freezes when I click a link or multiplayer map!

-**Make sure you're not running osu! in Windows compatibility mode, and that you also have a default web browser defined in your system settings.**
+**Make sure you are not running osu! in Windows compatibility mode, and that you also have a default web browser defined in your system settings.**

 This issue is sometimes caused by an interaction with compatibility mode, and can also be caused by the game simply not finding a default browser to open the web page link with.